ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 ## Paper overview

+**Citation**

+Myall, A. C., Peach, R. L., Wan, Y., Mookerjee, S., Jauneikaite, E., Bolt, F., Price, J. R., Davies, F., Wiesse, A. Y., Holmes, A., & Barahona, M. (2021).
+Characterising contact in disease outbreaks via a network model of spatial-temporal proximity. *MedRxiv*, 2021.04.07.21254497. https://doi.org/10.1101/2021.04.07.21254497.

-We introduce a novel contact model which recovers undetected transmission of infectious disease (*Myall et. al 2021*).
+In this article, we introduce a novel contact model which recovers undetected transmission of infectious disease.
 Outbreaks of disease are both burdensome and extremely common.
 Contact tracing based on direct contacts is often used in disease outbreaks to prevent further spread.
 However, missing and indirect contacts pose severely limit contact tracing and result in misleading conclusions.

 <p align="center">
   <img src="images/fig_intro_missing_data.png" width="400">